montogeek/laravel-docs-es/queues.md

 <a name="dealing-with-failed-jobs"></a>
 ## Dealing With Failed Jobs

 Since things don't always go as planned, sometimes your queued jobs will fail.
 Don't worry, it happens to the best of us!
 Laravel includes a convenient way to specify the maximum number of times a job should be attempted.
 After a job has exceeded this amount of attempts, it will be inserted into a `failed_jobs` table.
-The name of the failed jobs can be configured via the `config/queue.php` configuration file.
+The name of the table can be configured via the `config/queue.php` configuration file.

 To create a migration for the `failed_jobs` table, you may use the `queue:failed-table` command: